-- When the price is rising, the pushes higher should reach the upper red band.
-If they don’t, the uptrend could be in trouble.
+- When the price is rising, rallies should reach the upper red band.
+If they don’t the uptrend could be in trouble.

-- When the price is hitting both the upper and lower band consecutively the price action is very choppy, likely trendless and possibly ranging (or you need to increase the deviation of the indicator).
+- When the price is hitting both the upper and lower band consecutively the price action is choppy, likely trendless, and possibly ranging (or you need to increase the deviation of the indicator).

 - A pause near the middle band (moving average) helps confirm the recent signal.
 For example, if the trend was up, but has just broken below the lower band, that signals weakness.
 When the price bounces, if it stalls near the middle band it’s probably a good short–not only can it not make it to the top band, it can barely make it to the middle band.

-Lots of guidelines; here’s some ideas on how to use them.
+Lots of guidelines; here are some ideas on how to use them.

 If the trend is up but the price falls through the lower blue band, that signals a possible trend reversal.
 Look for shorts, and the trend is highly likely down if the price is unable to make it to the upper band before falling again.